Ezku/coffee-injector/README.markdown

 ## Cyclic dependency detection

-A cyclic dependency means a situation when two resources depend on one another either directly (which is usually pretty easy to spot) or indirectly through a third party or several (debugging which can be tedious).
+A cyclic dependency means a situation where a resource depends on itself either directly (which is usually pretty easy to spot) or indirectly through another resource or several (debugging which can be tedious).
 Given the relative ease at which these situations can arise during development, their prevention is an important feature in dependency injection containers.
 Coffee-Injector obviously does this as well.

 In some other languages, cyclic dependencies can be found through static analysis of the dependency graph, but the dynamic nature of Javascript